-Magnetic locks mount to the inside of your cabinets or drawers, so they are the least invasive in the “aesthetics” department.
+Magnetic locks mount to the inside of your cabinets or drawers, so they’re the least invasive in the “aesthetics” department.
 Magnetic locks use powerful magnets to keep cabinets and drawers closed with a magnetic “key,” of sorts, to engage and disengage the locking mechanism.
 See a quick video of this here.

 These come in packages of 4 or 8 locks to one (or two) keys, so you can install them across a wide range of cabinets and drawers.

-A unique feature of magnetic locks is that you keep them in “unlock mode” for any period of time, which allows you to quickly whip up some dinner without having to unlock drawers and cabinets every time – or for the years between kids when you don’t need them.
+*A unique feature of magnetic locks is that you have the ability keep them in “unlock mode” for any period of time, which allows you to quickly whip up some dinner without having to unlock drawers and cabinets every time – or for after bedtime, or the years between kids when you don’t need them.
 They’re also great for grandparents who only need them engaged while grandkids are visiting.
 Yes, magnetic locks are the most flexible type of lock in the long term.

 Baby brain: buy an extra key (just in case).

 I can see these being used years down the line to keep teens out of liquor cabinets and such (only partially kidding…).

 Another benefit to magnetic locks is that they hold doors and drawers completely closed, which prevents pinching of little fingers (other locks are notorious for partially opening and allowing fingers to be pinched).

 On the downside, magnetic locks are a bit tedious to install, as they require a precision fit.
 In the past, only babyproofing professionals would install these, but now anyone can buy them off the shelf.